-The Visual Arts Program has worked collaboratively with the Barnes Foundation to develop a course offering university credits.
-This three (3) credit course covers select concepts from the Barnes Foundation's Visual Literacy course, including an analysis of the "ensembles" arranged by Dr. Barnes.
-This course provides our students with an introduction to concepts put forth by Dr. Barnes to analyze artworks with a "heightened visual perception."
+The Visual Arts Program has worked collaboratively with the Barnes Foundation to develop MSM218-Barnes History & Methodology.
+This three-credit course covers select concepts from the Barnes Foundation's Visual Literacy course, including an analysis of the "ensembles" arranged by Dr. Barnes and provides our students with an introduction to concepts put forth by Dr. Barnes to analyze artworks with a "heightened visual perception."